7 Clever Organizing Ideas to Turn Your Linen Closet Into a Work of Art

 Shelf dividers FTW

-Believe it or not, shelf dividers and organizers are a cheap and easy way to systematize your entire closet without leaving any unsightly damage — just check out this shot above from Better Homes and Gardens.
+Believe it or not, shelf dividers and organizers are a cheap and easy way to systematize your entire closet without leaving any unsightly damage — just check out this shot from Better Homes and Gardens.
 Opt for a slide-on undershelf basket (like this $7 one) to score some extra washcloth storage, or simply use a riser to keep your guest towels separated.

 Try a hanging shoe organizer